This Free Checking Account’s Interest Rate Is 75x Higher Than Average

 That’s because traditional banks — with their thousands and thousands of physical locations — typically offer annual percentage yields (APYs) as low as 0.01% on their checking accounts.
 That’s pretty puny.

 Online banks, on the other hand, can offer their customers higher interest rates, because they have less overhead.
 They have fewer employees and zero physical locations.
 They don’t have to pay for all those buildings — and all that air conditioning.

 One of the highest interest rates we’ve found for an online checking account is from SoFi Money.
-That checking account earns you 2.25% APY, the percent in interest (including compound interest) you’ll earn on your money in a year.
+That checking account earns you up to 4.40% APY with direct deposit, which is the percent in interest (including compound interest) you’ll earn on your money in a year.

 Sure, you might be able to find a savings account with a slightly higher yield.
 But SoFi offers a one-stop checking-and-savings account, with the best of both worlds.
 You can keep all your moolah in the same place and get all the benefits of checking and savings without having to shuffle your money between accounts.